Clinton Green (b.1972) is an Australian experimental music performer. He works with prepared/hacked turntables, found objects, and projections.

 Short bio (March 2016)

 Clinton Green makes something akin to music.
 Formerly recording under the moniker of Undecisive God, Clinton has been active in Australian experimental music since the 1990s as a recording and performing artist, curator, facilitator, writer and researcher.
 He has worked with unconventional approaches to guitars, turntables and found objects as tools for new forms of musical expression.
-He also works with dancers, theatre and performance artists in improvised collaborative situations.
+He also works with dancers, theatre and performance artists in improvised collaborative situations, and is developing an performance practice incorporating projections.
 Clinton runs the Shame File Music label and writes on/researches historical and contemporary aspects of Australian experimental music.
 He completed a residency in Taiwan in 2015, which included site recordings and performances with Chun-liang Liu (who works with Green as the duo Moe Chee), and workshops on experimental music practice and the art of listening.

 Long bio (updated February 2015)

 Green grew up in the outer western suburbs of Melbourne, Australia.
 As a teenager, his most influential musical experiences came from the local hardcore punk scene.
 The DIY ethos of making your own music, publications and events had a lasting influence on Green that has endured even as his musical interest moved beyond the punk genres.
 He co-founded a fanzine based on the local scene called M4, which published 17 issues from 1990 to 1995.